Security of discrete-modulated continuous-variable quantum key distribution: Security of the QKD protocol

 where we have defined the set $\Sigma(\tilde p)=\left\{\rho_{AB}\in \mc{D}(\mc{H}_{AB}): \bra{c}\mc{M}^\mathrm{EAT,test}(\rho)_{C}\ket{c}\equiv \tilde p(c) \right\}$, which is independent of the reference system.

 \end{lemma}

 The proof of Lemma \ref{Lemma:DimReduct} goes along the line of the discussion in \cite{lin2019asymptotic} and can be found in Appendix \ref{App:A}.
-Let us note that, by definition of the protocol, it holds $\dim(A)=4$, but the dimension of Bob's can be is infinite.
-As in \cite{lin2019asymptotic}, to circumvent this issue, we will truncate Bob's Hilbert space $B$ by introducing a cutoff $N_c\in\mathbb{N}$, so that $\dim(B)$ becomes finite, $\dim(B)=N_c$.
-As explained below, the cutoff will be increased until reaching the situation in which the min-tradeoff functions hardly depends on it.
-Under the cutoff assumption, the set $\Sigma(\tilde p)$ is compact and, as the objective is continuous \cite{winick2018reliable}, a minimum is attained in eq. (\ref{eq:MinTradeOff2}).
-Following \cite{liu2019device} we can show \begin{lemma} For a given $0< p^\text{key}\leq 1$, under the photon number cutoff assumption,
+Let us note that, by definition of the protocol, it holds $\dim(A)=4$, but the dimension of Bob's states can be infinite.
+We address this problem by invoking again the bounded-energy assumption, implying that the solution to \eqref{eq:MinTradeOff2} can be arbitrarily well approximated by taking a large enough finite dimension.
+We then take $d_B$ to be arbitrary but finite.
+Under said assumption, the set $\Sigma(\tilde p)$ is compact and, as the objective is continuous \cite{winick2018reliable}, a minimum is attained in eq. (\ref{eq:MinTradeOff2}).
+Following \cite{liu2019device} we can show \begin{lemma} For a given $0< p^\text{key}\leq 1$,

 is a convex function on $\mc{P}_{\tilde{\mc{C}}}$. \end{lemma} The proof can be found in Appendix \ref{App:conv}.